ibm-cloud-docs/AnalyticsEngine/using-python-sdk-serverless.md

 Getting started with the Python SDK after you have installed it, involves sourcing credentials to the {{site.data.keyword.iae_full_notm}} service, invoking the service and then issuing different cluster commands as shown in the following sample code snippets.
 The code examples are written for Python 3.7.

+In addition to the sample code snippets in this topic, you can work with Python code samples from the [IBM Analytics Engine V3 API reference](/apidocs/ibm-analytics-engine-v3?code=python#introduction).

-The code samples show how to:
+The following code samples show you how to:

 - Authenticate to the {{site.data.keyword.iae_full_notm}} service and build a service client: